-Both the directors and management are responsible for selecting nominees for election to the board of directors.
+Both the directors and management are responsible for selecting nominees for election to the Board.
 At present, there is no formal process established to identify new candidates for nomination.
-The board of directors and management determine the requirements for skills and experience needed on the board of directors from time to time.
-The present board of directors and management expect that new nominees have a track record in general business management, special expertise in an area of strategic interest to the Corporation, the ability to devote the time required, support for the Corporation's business objectives and a willingness to serve.
+The Board and management determine the requirements for skills and experience needed on the Board from time to time.
+The present Board and management expect that new nominees have a track record in general business management, special expertise in an area of strategic interest to the Corporation, the ability to devote the time required, support for the Corporation's business objectives and a willingness to serve.